What is eye cancer?

 The eye is the organ of sight.
-It is shaped like a ball that sits in a little hollow area in your skull called the eye socket.
+It sits in a little hollow area in your skull called the eye socket.
 The eyelids protect the front of your eyes and keep them moist and clean.

-The middle layer is called the uvea.
+- Uvea.
+The middle layer.
 The front uvea includes the iris and ciliary body, while the back uvea is the choroid, which is rich in blood vessels and pigmented cells.
 The iris is the coloured part of your eye with the pupil in the centre, which changes size to let more or less light into your eye.
 The ciliary body is a muscle behind the iris that changes the size of your pupil and the shape of your lens to help your eye focus.

-The inner layer called the retina has nerve cells that are sensitive to light and sends messages to your brain along the optic nerve.
+- Retina.
+The inner layer.
+This has nerve cells that are sensitive to light and sends messages to your brain along the optic nerve.